Kurocado-Studio/styleguide/Writerside/topics/starter-topic.md

 initiative addresses and highlights the key reasons why companies like Vercel, and Airbnb open-source their style guides.

-By adopting a unified style guide inspired by Vercel's approach and integrating GitHub Actions, we aim to streamline development processes, facilitate easier collaboration, enhance the overall quality of our software products, and improving internal processes, demonstrating thought leadership in design and development standards.
+Kurocado Studio is adopting the **[Epic Stack](https://www.epicweb.dev/epic-stack)**.
+By creating a style guide inspired by Vercel's approach and integrating GitHub Actions, we aim to streamline development processes, facilitate easier collaboration, enhance the overall quality of our software products, and improving internal processes, demonstrating thought leadership in design and development standards.

 ### Objective